obsidian-level-maker/Obsidian/README.md

 * Heretic
   Moderate level of support, with some advanced modules and a handful of addons available.

-* Chex Quest 3: Vanilla Edition
-  Basic level of support through the SLUMP generator only.

-* HacX 1.2
-  Basic level of support through the SLUMP generator only.

-* REKKR
-  Basic level of support through the SLUMP generator only.

-* Harmony Compatible
-  Basic level of support through the SLUMP generator only.

-* Strife
-  Basic level of support through the SLUMP generator only.

-* Wolfenstein 3D / Spear of Destiny
-  Moderate level of support.

-* Super Noah's Ark 3D
-  Basic level of support.

-* Operation: Body Count
-  Basic level of support.
-Less stable than Wolfenstein/Noah's Ark 3D.

 ## QUICK START GUIDE (Windows)